 of the Chebucto Wireless service to Gordon B Isnor Manor, 5565 Cornwallis

 Street.
-This is under construction at this time, late 2015.
+This is under construction at this time, early 2016.

 We are seeking public support and funding to expand this service into more